rickosborne/ttrpg/blackwater/sessions/2021-01-03-back-to-blackwater.md

 The party, wanting to talk it over, told Gavin they'd meet him at his building the next day around lunch.
 Instead of taking the payment for the job, they took 340 silver Talents ($8500), the appraised value of the rest of the haul.
 The remainder would be worked out the following day.
+Guy, wanting to get more information, toured several inns and taverns, meeting people and carousing.

 ## Outcomes